Finsler perturbation with nondense geodesics with irrational directions

 \section{An extension of Mather's Destruction of invariant circle}

-In \cite{M88} Mather proved that for any Liouville number $\omega$ and a twist map in $IFT(-\infty,$ $+\infty)$ there exists a $C^{\infty}$ small perturbation with no invariant circle admitting rotation number $\omega$.
+Mather \cite{M88} proved that for any Liouville number $\omega$ and a twist map in $IFT(-\infty,$ $+\infty)$ there exists a $C^{\infty}$-small perturbation with no invariant circle admitting rotation number $\omega$.
 But the perturbation of Mather is not compactly supported.
 Nevertheless, we get the following proposition by imitating Mather's construction.
 It remains valid in higher dimensional cases under minor modification.

-\begin{proposition} For any $f\in IFT(a,b)$ and any Liouville number $\omega$, we can find a $C^{\infty}$ small perturbation $\tilde{f}\in IFT(a,b)$ and a compact $K\subseteq S^1\times (a,b)$ such that $\tilde{f}-f$ has support $K$ and there is no $\tilde{f}$-invariant circle with rotation number $\omega$. \end{proposition}
+\begin{proposition} For any $f\in IFT(a,b)$ and any Liouville number $\omega$, we can find a $C^{\infty}$-small perturbation $\tilde{f}\in IFT(a,b)$ and a compact $K\subseteq S^1\times (a,b)$ such that $\tilde{f}-f$ has support $K$ and there is no $\tilde{f}$-invariant circle with rotation number $\omega$. \end{proposition}

 \begin{proof} We will mainly manifest what modification we make on Mather's construction.
-We are going to prove that for any $r\geq 1$, make a $C^{r+1}$ small perturbation $\tilde{h}$ on the generating function $h$ so that the Peierls' barrier $P_{\omega,\tilde{h}}$ (cf. \cite{M88}) is not vanishing everywhere, which is sufficient to show the absence of $\tilde{f}$-invariant circle with rotation number $\omega$.
+Our aim is to prove that for any $r\geq 1$, one can make a $C^{r+1}$-small perturbation $\tilde{h}$ on the generating function $h$ so that the Peierls' barrier $P_{\omega,\tilde{h}}$ (cf. \cite{M88}) is not vanishing everywhere, which is sufficient to show the absence of $\tilde{f}$-invariant circle with rotation number $\omega$.
 Notice that $h$ satisfies $(H_1)-(H_5)$.
 Since we only make perturbation near the invariant circle of $h$ with rotation number $\omega$, we may assume $h\in \mathscr{H}_{\theta}$ for some $\theta$.